tangjzh/LAH/README.md

 conda activate lah
 ```

+### Training

 Then, prepare your dataset, please download data from [Matterport3D](https://niessner.github.io/Matterport/) **color images and camera poses** and [labels](https://www.dropbox.com/scl/fi/recc3utsvmkbgc2vjqxur/mp3d_skybox.tar?rlkey=ywlz7zvyu25ovccacmc3iifwe&dl=0), and place your data at `data/` folder.

+You also need to download our released data of EmbodiedScan and VLN-CE, and place them at `data/` folder.

 ```shell
 ├── data